idia640/presentations/week10/PITCHME.md

 Note:

-Chinese prison camps in Korea
+Chinese prison camps in Korea (Korean War:
-- mail home
+- "lenient policy" (psychological manipulation)
+    - effective at gaining informats... why so effective at compliance?
+- make a list of "how america is not perfect" and sign it
+- read the list to other prisoners
-- political essay contests with small prizes
+- political essay contests with small prizes.
+Very mild pro-Communist/anti-American statements
 - propaganda

 Committing power of written statements; concessions to Communist dogma